mixbytes/hardhat-modify-storage-examples/README.md

 ]
 ```

 So the array has two elements.
 Now we know that the slot of the `_addressesProvidersList` stores the value `0x02`.
-Let's read first few slots with to search for the value:
+Let's read the first few slots to find the value:
 ```javascript
 await ethers.provider.getStorageAt(target.address, "0x0")
 await ethers.provider.getStorageAt(target.address, "0x1")